JezT25/Scoreboard_Controller/README.md

 <a id="overview"></a>
 ## 📝 Overview

-The project consists of multiple components that communicate with each other over Wi-Fi and serial communication:
+The project consists of multiple components that communicate with each other over ESP-NOW and serial communication:

 - **Remote Controller Board:** Arduino Mega 2560 + ESP8266
 - **Wi-Fi Module for Remote Controller:** NodeMCU 8266
-- **Shotclock Board:** NodeMCU 8266 for controlling the shot clock
+- **Scoreboard/Shotclock:** NodeMCU 8266 for controlling the shotclock & scoreboard

 ### Key Notes: